NveCorporation/AG953-SM225-Smart-TMR-Magnetometer-Evaluation-Kit-/README.md

        * Locate the USB driver NVESmartSensor.inf in the “C:\Program Files (x86)\NVE folder.”
        * Right click on NVESmartSensor.inf and click “Install.”
        * Connect the AG953 board to a USB port.
-       * Click on the desktop icon to launch the application.
+       * Click on the desktop shortcut to launch the application.
        * The USB connection can be verified by checking for "NVE Smart Sensor" under "Ports (COM & LPT)" in Windows Device Manager.

 Questions?
 We're here to help.
 E-mail us at sensor-apps[at]nve.com